freenas/freenas-docs/userguide/system.rst

 `camcontrol <https://www.freebsd.org/cgi/man.cgi?query=camcontrol>`__ (for
 legacy devices) and `sedutil-cli <https://www.mankier.com/8/sedutil-cli>`__ (for TCG devices).
-When managing SED devices from the command line, it is important to use :command:`sedutil-cli` (rather than camcontrol) in order to access the full capabilities of the device. %brand% provides the :command:`sedhelper` wrapper script to ease SED device administration from the command line.
+When managing SED devices from the command line, it is important to use :command:`sedutil-cli` rather than camcontrol to access the full capabilities of the device. %brand% provides the :command:`sedhelper` wrapper script to ease SED device administration from the command line.